RossNordby/SoftPromptsForEvaluation/README.md

 These were primarily used to guide the development of the main tests and to perform diagnostics.
 At the time of writing, many will not run in their current form.

+## Results

+The `results` directory contains the results of the tests that appear in the paper.
+The `runs` directory contains the tensorboard logs for these tests.

+Snapshots are too large to include in this repository.
+Running the tests will reproduce them.
+You can also contact me; it's a 1.2GB zip file.

 ## Models and datasets

 Language and chess experiments mostly use the [EleutherAI pythia suite](https://github.com/EleutherAI/pythia).